DukeWilki/readme-creator/Created_ReadMe_Files/README_ECLIPSE.md

 ## Description

-Mozilla
+Eclipse

 ## Files

-This applictaion is made up of: Mozilla
+This applictaion is made up of: Eclipse

 ## Installation
-Mozilla
+Eclipse

 ## Usage
-Mozilla
+Eclipse

 ## Design
-Mozilla
+Eclipse

 ## License
-Mozilla Public License 2.0
+Eclipse Public License 2.0

 ## Contributing
-Mozilla
+Eclipse

 ## Testing Instructions
-Mozilla
+Eclipse

 ## Questions
-Conatct me on gitHub at https://github.com/Mozilla or email me at Mozilla for any questions about Mozilla
+Conatct me on gitHub at https://github.com/Eclipse or email me at Eclipse for any questions about Eclipse